-Appearance - The male Greater Scaup has a black head with a green sheen, a black neck, breast, and rump, yellow eyes and blue beak with black tip, the belly and flanks are white, upperparts are pale grey with black vermiculation, and legs and feet are greyish-blue.
+Male - The male Greater Scaup has a black head with a green glossy sheen, a black neck, breast, rump, and tail, yellow eyes and blue-grey beak with black tip, the belly and flanks are white, upperparts are pale grey with black vermiculation, and legs and feet are greyish-blue.

-Notes - The Greater Scaup is a small diving duck, colloquially called the Bluebill.
+Notes: - The Greater Scaup is a small diving duck, colloquially called the Bluebill.
 Unlike the smaller but very similiar Lesser Scaup, this duck is found across Eurasia as well as North America.

-WWT Slimbridge Video clips:More photos and Information
+WWT Slimbridge Video clips:

 View these videos on Youtube